lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 If you’re up for a second homework assignment, please look back over the topics discussed this past year – establishing authority, hiding a gun, avoiding ‘thought’ verbs, 57

+### Nervous ticks, things characters do while they talk

 How often do you stand stock-still with another frozen, paralyzed person and hold a conversation?
 Maybe only during the hottest moment of the hottest argument you’ve ever had.
 Maybe never.
 Probably never.
 Watch yourself.
-Watch a movie.
-Look for the speci%c bits of physical “business” that characters perform as they speak.
-Look for the tasks that keep their hands busy, and create a distraction from the conversation at hand, thereby adding tension and visual interest to the scene
+Watch a movie. **Look for the speci%c bits of physical “business” that characters perform as they speak.
+Look for the tasks that keep their hands busy, and create a distraction from the conversation at hand, thereby adding tension and visual interest to the scene**

+### Writing traps, finding a place to write

 In my perfect writing trap, it’s like this: Very little distraction (no television or radio); enforced seating; a space foreign to me; a lot of other people engaged in some kind of learning or testing; the minimal comforts are provided; and I can’t easily leave for at least an hour